fluid-project/infusion/README.md

 __value__: "module(s)" (String)
 _only available to custom builds_

-The exclude option takes in a comma-separated string of the [Modules](#modules) to be excluded from a custom package.
+The `--exclude` option takes a comma-separated string of the [Modules](#modules) to be excluded from a custom package.
+By default, no modules are excluded.
 Excludes take priority over includes.

 ```bash
 npm run build:pkg:custom -- --exclude=jquery